JunJun5406/ror2-LoopWeather/mod-LoopVariantConfig/README.md

 Disturbed Impact :
 - Grovetender
-- Pre-Loop: Scales as 280 credits with flat -20 for Guaranteed Large Chest
+- Pre-Loop: Scales as 280 credits with flat -10 for Guaranteed Large Chest
-- - Normally has 310 credits, would be too much for a Stage 1.

 ##